PawelLipski/-git-machete-blog-2/blog-2.md

 To make dealing with all such auxiliary information like PR numbers easier, `git machete status` got a simple tweak recently: custom annotations.
 Just put any phrase after the branch name, separated with a single space (there's an implicit assumption that you never put spaces in git branch names... if you do, think it over twice!), and it will be displayed in the output of `status` subcommand.
-To be precise, anything can be placed as annotation, not only PR number specifially... but PR numbers seem the most natural use case.
+To be precise, anything can be placed as annotation, not only PR number specifically... but PR numbers seem the most natural use case.

 The annotations were already set up by the `sandbox-setup-2` script.
 Let's run `git machete status`: